 Concept: Eva van Stekelenburg

 The skull is displayed on a custom-fit black base, made from wood and steel.
-It can be detached from the base if desired.
+It cannot be detached from the base.

 All of our bronze sculptures, including this Babrisa skull in polished bronze, are made from upcycled metals such as old pipelines.
 Our craftsmen and women collect this scrap waste which they then put them in an oven at very high temperatures.
 Once the scrap waste pieces melt, the new raw material is ready to be used.
 We then use this virgin material to make our bronze sculptures.
 As bronze is a very eco and labour intensive material to mine, we feel it makes much more sense to reuse the material that has already been created than to extract it – again.
 By doing so we are trying to close at least one waste loop.